 Here you will find everything you need to do before using your oven to prepare food for the first time.
 First read the section on Safety information.

 Setting the clock

-After the oven has been connected, the symbol and three zeros light up in the display.
-Set the clock.
+Once the appliance is connected, the symbol and three zeros light up in the display.